 Aggarwal, Mayank; Damrau, William; Ramsey, Lance; Rodionov, Dmitry

 The formation of the Structural Genomics Consortium in 2004 has significantly increased the number of structures deposited to Protein Data Bank (PDB) per year for two reasons: the advent of a large group of researchers focused on solving and depositing structures and the creation of the automation space for crystallization screening.
 It would not be possible without automated imagers as routine inspection of crystallization experiments is very time-consuming.
 However, specialized liquid handlers capable of dispensing sub-microliter volumes were, and remain, the absolute requirement for accelerating crystallization screening.

 These liquid handlers are frequently called drop setters and allow researchers to set up the experiments faster, but more importantly, to set up more screens with the same amount of sample due to the reliable low-volume performance of the instruments.
 Unfortunately, lower volume crystallization experiments are very sensitive to evaporation, which can be countered by either the instrument speed, which can not be increased without other drawbacks, or by the addition of humidity control.

 Active Humidity Control Testing

 We have previously reported the crucial part humidity control plays in crystallization screening (Friedlander et al., Acta Cryst.
 (2017).
 A73, a208).
-The NT8 takes humidity control to the next level with three independently controlled transducers responding in a proportional manner to humidity level inside the NT8 chamber.
+The NT8 takes humidity control to the next level with three independently controlled transducers responding in a proportional manner to the humidity level inside the NT8 chamber.
 As seen in the charts, NT8 can achieve setpoints in under one minute using the standard settings and maintain the humidity level with minimal fluctuation.
-Thus, it eliminates reproducibility concerns relating to atmospheric conditions, time of year, geographic location of the lab and so on.
+Thus, it eliminates reproducibility concerns relating to atmospheric conditions, time of year, geographic location of the lab, and so on.